sylvain-meunier/stageL3/Rapport/rapport.typ

 #definition(numbering: none)[
   Let $u = (u_n)_(n in NN)$ be a sequence, we introduce the notation : $(u_n)$ for $u$, where $n$ is a dummy variable, and its introduction $n in NN$ is implicit.
 ]
-Since we chose to focus on MIDI files, we will represent a performance as a strictly increasing sequence of timepoints, or events, $(t_n) in RR^NN$, each element of whose indicates the onset of a corresponding performance event.
+Since we chose to focus on MIDI files, we will represent a (@monophonic) performance as a strictly increasing sequence of timepoints, or events, $(t_n) in RR^NN$, each element of whose indicates the onset of a corresponding performance event.
 Such a definition is very close to an actual MIDI representation.\
 For practical considerations, we will stack together all events whose distance in time is smaller than $epsilon = 20 "ms"$.
 This order of magnitude represents the limits of human ability to tell two rhythmic events apart #cite(<nakamura_outer-product_2014>, form: "normal"), and is widely used within the field #cite(<shibata_non-local_2021>, form:"normal")
   #cite(<kosta_mazurkabl:_2018>, form:"normal")
   #cite(<hentschel_annotated_2021>, form:"normal")